The Curriculum at Two Moors Primary School

 Children learn basic skills and understanding of mathematical concepts through a combination of problem solving activities and mental calculations.

 We provide our children with the basic skills and an understanding of essential mathematical processes aiming for them to become fluent in using the number system, to be able to reason and solve problems, to enjoy maths and develop the skills to use it as a tool for future life.
-Accelerated maths materials are used to support acquisition of basic skills at an individual level.
 Our children engage in a great deal of number work and problem solving through the wider application of mathematics.
 This includes money, time, statistics, data handling, measurement, shape and the ability to use mathematics in everyday life.

 We aim, through careful teaching, to help children not only achieve the correct solutions but to be able to explain their thinking about the processes they have used.
 They should then be able to meet new situations and problems in a positive manner, confident in the knowledge that they have the mathematical skills to support them.